This section will help you to plan your visit and ensure you have a memorable experience at the International Bomber Command Centre.

 Car parking charge is £3 all day

 Motorcycles are free to park – there are designated areas.

 Bicycle racks are also provided.

-There are disabled parking bays within the car park providing good access to the paths leading to the building.
-You are welcome to drop disabled passengers at the door before parking.
-Please do however be aware of pedestrians.
+There are disabled parking bays within the car park, providing good access to the paths leading to the building.
+You are welcome to drop mobility impaired passengers at the door before parking.
+Please do, however, be aware of pedestrians.

 The building has a hearing loop facility throughout.

 Our introductory films and many of the interactive displays carry subtitles.